Sustainability Blog Banner featuring a globe and Zepto.JS logo

 And all of this while seeing faster load and rendering times and no noticeable detrimental impact to what an end user on the site would see.
 By itself, this whole project is not going to be enough to save the planet, and it’s likely not something that will be noticed by most casual visitors.
 But it’s an achievement I feel I should take some pride in and would urge others to do the same with their projects.
 And if there is anything you would like to see me expand upon further do get in touch via Twitter or Mastodon as if sharing information can help encourage anyone else to look at similar ways they can make improvements, who knows what a greater collective impact we can make!

-One thought on “Onwards to Umbraco 13 and Linux – Part 3
+2 thoughts on “Onwards to Umbraco 13 and Linux – Part 3

 Comments are closed.